GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/4-fun-with-parameters.md

 - A value as been provided for each parameter.
 - Only parameters that the function requires are passed to it.
+- The parameters are passed in the order in which they are defined in the function.

 This is different from JavaScript, which assumes that all parameters are optional and allows you to pass more (or fewer) arguments to the function than are defined by it.

+In addition to required parameters, you can define functions with optional, default, and rest parameters, as well as deconstructed object parameters.

 ## Required parameters